Kuwait City - Things to Do in Kuwait City in August

 Qurain Cultural Festival

-The Qurain heritage village rolls out evening programs aimed at summer visitors—think traditional Kuwaiti coffee demos in air-conditioned majlis tents where cardamom meets rose water.
+The Qurain heritage village rolls out evening programs aimed at summer visitors, think traditional Kuwaiti coffee demos in air-conditioned majlis tents where cardamom meets rose water.
 Craftspeople show dhow-building tricks with the same tools their grandfathers used before oil money arrived.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Kuwait City hotels roll out 'summer rates' that fold breakfast into the tab and keep the buffet open until 2 PM—locals treat it as brunch since nobody rises early in the August furnace.
-The finest shawarma hides inside gas stations—hit the BP on Gulf Road where the vertical spit spins 24 hours and the cook slathers garlic sauce with a paint brush.
-Mall walking counts as real exercise—the Avenues Mall unlocks at 8 AM for power walkers knocking out 5-km (3.1-mile) circuits before the shops lift their gates.
-Friday morning delivers the only tolerable beach window—locals show at 6 AM and bolt by 9 AM once the sand turns untouchable.
+Kuwait City hotels roll out 'summer rates' that fold breakfast into the tab and keep the buffet open until 2 PM, locals treat it as brunch since nobody rises early in the August furnace.
+The finest shawarma hides inside gas stations, hit the BP on Gulf Road where the vertical spit spins 24 hours and the cook slathers garlic sauce with a paint brush.
+Mall walking counts as real exercise, the Avenues Mall unlocks at 8 AM for power walkers knocking out 5-km (3.1-mile) circuits before the shops lift their gates.
+Friday morning delivers the only tolerable beach window, locals show at 6 AM and bolt by 9 AM once the sand turns untouchable.

 Avoid These Mistakes

-Schedule outdoor tours for dawn or dusk—even Kuwait City guides reject noon slots in August, pushing clients toward 7 AM or 7 PM departures.
-Don’t expect European-grade air-conditioning—many older buildings call 78°F (26°C) 'cold,' which feels lukewarm after crossing 115°F (46°C) pavement.
-Shorts still won’t cut it in government offices—summer relaxes the dress code, yet knees must stay covered inside ministries and museums.
+Schedule outdoor tours for dawn or dusk, even Kuwait City guides reject noon slots in August, pushing clients toward 7 AM or 7 PM departures.
+Don't expect European-grade air-conditioning, many older buildings call 78°F (26°C) 'cold,' which feels lukewarm after crossing 115°F (46°C) pavement.
+Shorts still won't cut it in government offices, summer relaxes the dress code.
+Yet knees must stay covered inside ministries and museums.

-Explore Activities in Kuwait City
+Explore More Activities in Kuwait City